 Escaping the Emotional Roller Coaster: ACT for the Emotionally Sensitive by Dr. Patricia Zurita Ona draws upon acceptance and commitment therapy (ACT) techniques to help “super-feelers” work with their emotions more effectively.

 What is a super-feeler?
-It’s a term the author uses to describe people who struggle with emotional regulation, meaning they experience intense emotions and have strong emotional reactions to situations.
+The author uses it to describe people who struggle with emotional regulation, meaning they experience intense emotions and strong emotional reactions.
 The book focuses on emotional sensitivity, which differs from the concept of the highly sensitive person, which is more about sensitivity to external stimuli.
-While people with borderline personality disorders would certainly fall into the category of super-feelers, the book didn’t make any sort of reference to diagnoses.
+While people with borderline personality disorders would certainly fall into the category of super-feelers, the book didn’t make any reference to diagnoses.

 The book has short chapters (which I always appreciate), and it’s concise and to the point.
-Research findings are occasionally cited, but the book isn’t theory-heavy.
+The book isn’t theory-heavy, although it occasionally cites research findings.
 There are plenty of exercises for the reader to try, and short vignettes help to illustrate the concepts covered.